Toshiba Aurex System 15: Two Ways to Tango in the Present

 The fun-to-fly Ryze Tello drone (shown here with a packet of some unique ‘skins’)

-It’s basically a very, very small home computer with a nice webcam that flies.
+It’s essentially a handy, portable computer with a nice 5MP webcam that flies.

 These Tello accessories, a power bank and your smartphone are all you need to master flying this fun drone!